intel-analytics/ipex-llm/docs/docs/APIGuide/FeatureEngineering/image.md

 * minPartitions: A suggestion value of the minimal splitting number for input data.
 * resizeH: height after resize, by default is -1 which will not resize the image
 * resizeW: width after resize, by default is -1 which will not resize the image
+* imageCodec: specifying the color type of a loaded image, same as in OpenCV.imread.
+By default is `Imgcodecs.CV_LOAD_IMAGE_UNCHANGED`.
+* withLabel: whether to treat folders in the path as image classification labels and read the labels into ImageSet.
+* oneBasedLabel: whether the labels start from 1.
+If true, the labels starts from 1, else the labels start from 0.

 Example:
 ```